crystalcommerce/page_token/README.md

 results.next_page_token # => "1aee8e5532bd5463ba160b7b6269a9da"
 results.some_crazy_method_your_search_lib_defines # => "Porkchop Sandwiches"
 ```

+Note that if the given token is not found, `PageToken::TokenNotFound` will be
+raised.

 ### Generating Token for First Page
 You can also generate a token for the first page of a search.
 This is useful if
 you have very complex search forms that require a POST so as not to produce a